zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 You can only have 5 Elastic IP in your account.

+=>  EIP will actually remain associated with your instance even after stopping it.

 Overall, try to avoid using Elastic IP.
 Instead, use a random public IP and register a DNS name to it.

 ## 048 EC2 Placement Groups